bruno-jose-araujo/MangoHud/README.md

 ![Gif illustrating the log uploading process](assets/log_upload_example.gif)

 ### Local visualization: `mangoplot`
-`mangoplot` is a plotting script that is shipped with `MangoHud`: on a given folder, it takes each log file, makes a 1D heatmap of its framerates, then stacks the heats maps vertically to form a 2D graph for easy visual comparison between benchmarks.
+`mangoplot` is a plotting script that is shipped with `MinigoHUD`: on a given folder, it takes each log file, makes a 1D heatmap of its framerates, then stacks the heats maps vertically to form a 2D graph for easy visual comparison between benchmarks.

 Example output: